-A. We don't.
+A. This is a rumor that pops up from time to time.
 There have been many Roxy employees over the years who were not honor students.
 However, it's possible that the type of people we are impressed with in interviews are just brighter by nature, so they just tend to be honor students more often than not.
 Be that as it may, we hire strictly on the basis of whether we think you'll be good for the job, not on your grades.
 (In fact, we have no way of knowing your grades unless you tell us!)

 Q. Has the Roxy ever shown an "NC-17" movie?